Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

-You can add an entry “my goals” to your index page, and write down, say, number 6.
+You can then add an entry “my goals” to your index page, and write down number 6.

-Later on, when you again create a page that’s about your goals in a bullet journal (either for reviewing your goals or setting new ones) you simply go to your index page and add the number of this newly created page to “my goals” entry.
+Later on, when you again create a page that’s about your goals in a bullet journal (either for reviewing your goals or setting new ones, for example) you simply go to your index page and add the number of this newly created page to the “my goals” entry.

 This is a page where you will place descriptions of the symbols you will use throughout your bullet journal.

-(and I have an extensive guide on color-coding that you should check out – you can find some great tips there, even if you’re an already experienced user)
+(check out my extensive guide on color-coding – you can find some great tips there, even if you’re an already experienced user)

 A yearly overview page(s) – also called “future log”.
 You can create it as a year on one page or on multiple pages, depending on the size of the box (month) you need.

-Monthly page(s) – usually made as a month on one or two pages, again depending on the space you need for each day to plan out your month in a glance.
+Monthly page(s) – usually made in a form of a month on one or two pages, again depending on the space you need for each day to plan out your month at a glance.

 Weekly page(s) – a place to plan out your weekly tasks and events, but you can also keep your weekly meal plan, cleaning routine, shopping list, or any other item that you consider it’s worth noting.

-Daily page – dedicating a single page for a daily page is often quite enough, you can also place two or three days on a single page, like some people do.
+Daily page – dedicating a single page for a daily page is often quite enough, you can also place two or three days on a single page as some people do.
 Again, this depends on how much information you need to write down for one day.